CPDT-KA Certified PhD Behavioral Neuroscience NYC

 PhD-level training in behavioral neuroscience — training decisions grounded in how learning actually works

-100% force-free — no prong collars, shock collars, or punishment-based methods
+100% force-free, aligned with AVSAB position statements — no prong collars, shock collars, or punishment-based methods

 Same trainer throughout the entire program — consistency that group classes structurally cannot provide